-PERT Practice Tests are an ideal way to prepare for Florida's common placement test otherwise known as the Postsecondary Education Readiness Test (PERT).
+Studying with PERT Practice Tests is a great way to prepare for Florida's common placement test otherwise known as the Postsecondary Education Readiness Test (PERT).
+Use our actual PERT questions and answers (updated for 2020) to raise your scores.
 The PERT exam is used to place a college student in the appropriate course based on their academic skills and abilities.
 The PERT test includes sections on mathematics, reading, and writing.

 The PERT test is given to public high school students in Florida to determine their readiness for Freshman Composition I (ENC 1101) and Intermediate Algebra (MAT 1033).
 Depending on a student's score, they may be placed into developmental education courses in math, reading, and/or writing.

 Our free PERT sample tests provide you with an opportunity to assess how well you are prepared for the actual PERT exam, and then concentrate on the areas you need work on.